YoursHugo/YoursHugo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on hardware.
+- 🔭 I’m currently working on hardware and RISC-V.
 - 🌱 I’m currently learning Perl and Verilog.
 - 📫 How to reach me: yourshugo@163.com